Portland, Maine: Airports

-Commercial air service is available at the Portland International Jetport, located in Stroudwater, west of the city's downtown district.
-American, Southwest, JetBlue, Delta, and United Airlines service the airport.
-Direct flights are available to Atlanta, Baltimore, Charlotte, Chicago, Detroit, Philadelphia, New York, Newark, Sarasota, and Washington, D.C.
+Commercial air service is available at the Portland International Jetport (PWM), located in Stroudwater, west of the city's downtown district.
+American, Southwest, JetBlue, Breeze Airways, Sun Country, Delta, and United Airlines service the airport.
+Direct flights are available to Atlanta, Baltimore, Charlotte, Chicago, Detroit, Denver, Minneapolis, Orlando, Philadelphia, New York, Newark, Raleigh-Durham, Sarasota, and Washington, D.C.

 Water transportation

 The Port of Portland is the second-largest cruise and passenger destination in the state (next to Bar Harbor) and is served by the Ocean Gateway International Marine Passenger Terminal.
 Ferry service is available year-round to many destinations in Casco Bay.
 From 2006 to 2009, Bay Ferries operated a high speed ferry called The Cat featuring a five-hour trip to Yarmouth, Nova Scotia, for summer passengers and cars.
 In years past the Scotia Prince Cruises trip took eleven hours.
 A proposal to replace the defunct Nova Scotia ferry service was rejected in 2013 by the province.
 From May 15, 2014, until October 2015, the cruise ship ferry Nova Star made daily trips to Yarmouth, Nova Scotia.
 Due to poor passenger numbers and financial problems, Nova Scotia selected Bay Ferries, the prior operator of The Cat, to operate the service starting in 2016, citing the company's experience and industry relationships.
 Nova Star officials pledged a smooth transition to the new operator.
 The Nova Star was later ordered seized by federal marshals for nonpayment of bills.

 Bay Ferries announced on March 24, 2016, the charter of the former Hawaii Superferry boat HST-2 from the US Navy for the Portland-Yarmouth service for two years.
 Bay Ferries signed a ten-year deal with Nova Scotia to run the ferry route, which will take about five and a half hours each way.
 They stated that the boat would be renamed The Cat and that service would begin around June 15, after refitting in South Carolina.
 There is still a dispute as to whether the ferry will be permitted to carry trucks, desired by Nova Scotia businesses but opposed by the City of Portland.

 The Casco Bay Lines operate several passenger ferries with dozens of trips every day year-round to the major populated islands of Casco Bay.
 The service to Peaks Island also provides an auto ferry for most of its schedule.